 If you were in an accident and have had custom or aftermarket performance parts that have been damaged then you should discuss with the claims adjuster working your claim to find out if they will replace these parts with like parts or if they will only cover original parts and you will owe the difference if you want performance parts used in the repair of the car.
 It may help your side if you have receipts for the performance parts.

-You can also contact your state's insurance regulatory body to find out what your specific state's laws are governing your situation.
+You can research different types of car insurance and contact your state's insurance regulatory body to find out what your specific state's laws are governing your situation.